You’ll Love A Weekend In Memphis – Home Of The Blues

 A corner style brick building, with the Sun Studio logon painted on the side, and a large ornamental guitar hanging out front, one of the biggest Memphis attractions.

-Sun Studio should be the first attraction you visit in Memphis.
+Sun Studio should be the first attraction you visit during your weekend in Memphis.
 The Sun Studio tour is informative and offered seven days a week.
 It sets the stage for the music genres influencing the world.
 The careers of Elvis Presley, Johnny Cash, BB King, Jerry Lee Lewis, Aretha Franklin, and many others launched at Sun Studio – the birthplace of Rock and Roll.
 You can even touch, but don’t kiss, the microphone Elvis used.
 It is still in use today.

 Memphis Neighborhood – Midtown/New Pathways